3MFConsortium/spec_core/3MF Core Specification.md

 As a reminder, a non-default XML namespace on an element DOES automatically apply to any attributes of that element (unless another namespace is prefixed), but DOES NOT apply to sub-elements, so they must all be individually prefixed.
 Any attributes falling into an anyattribute extension point MUST be prefixed with their corresponding namespace (as all such extension points specify "other" for the required namespace in the XSD schema).

+ A consumer or editor MUST ignore all XML nodes and attributes from namespaces it does not explicitely support.

 ### 2.3.4.
 Whitespace